 Although many approaches to producing new vaccines have been initiated, systematic evaluation and optimization have proceeded slowly, in part because of factors such as the expense and complexities in advancing new candidate vaccines into phase I/II trials and scientific challenges.

 Importantly, techniques for eliciting immunogenicity in new vaccines are lacking and sorely in need of complementary, safe adjuvants to help them reach full potential.
 Likewise, antigens must be optimized to yield the strongest possible immune responses.
 Vaccine-oriented projects focus particularly on optimizing strategies for TBE, yellow fever and enterovirus vaccination.
 However, several efforts presented here are equally applicable to vaccines against other major pathogens, e.g., HCV, influenza virus, and M. tuberculosis.

 4. To test new immuno-modulatory prevention and treatment strategies in clinical phase I/II trials.

 The 21st century has witnessed a need to move research results more quickly to clinical settings.
 Clinical research helps to assure that new diagnostics, treatments and intervention strategies are safe and effective.
 Currently, this is a lengthy and sometimes (if not often) inefficient process.
 Meeting these demands requires new and more efficient processes from discovery to clinical validation of research results in humans.
 Researchers at the center are conducting pre-clinical and clinical trials involving the testing of novel vaccine combinations and enterovirus vaccines.
 Studies are also going on aiming at developing adoptive immunotherapy protocols with NK cells against specific malignancies

 The research groups at CIM are divided into eight specific research competence areas.
-Many of the groups are active within several of the areas.
+However many of the groups are active within several areas.

 The Karolinska K/KI COVID-19 sample collection